 While privacy has always been a priority to us, we wanted to have a straightforward document without legalese that explains how we ensure privacy given recent debate over the topic.
 This is that document.

-Like most tools that sync with Google Classroom, students and teachers who use ASSISTments entrust us with their Personally Identifiable Information (PII).
+Like most tools that sync with Google Classroom, Canvas and other learning management systems, students and teachers who use ASSISTments entrust us with their Personally Identifiable Information (PII).
 This is defined as any information that can be used to identify an individual person.
 In order to protect the privacy of our users while also supporting research any time someone uses our data, we fully anonymize this PII using a variety of tools including privacy-focused algorithms.
 We also have humans in the loop who periodically check data for privacy as well as secure servers to make sure data is not stolen.

 This approach enables us to both secure users’ information while also allowing scientists to learn what works and does not work in the new field of education technology.
 This is important.
 Like medical doctors or engineers, we value a culture of continuous improvement and make changes to the technology based on the research.